 - 1. All the tachydysrhythmias whose site of impulse formation is above the Bundle of HIS.
 Rapid atrial or junctional depolarization overrides SA node. - 2.
 By strict definition, this includes sinus, atrial, and junctional tachycardias as well as the tachycardias associated w/ atrial flutter and fibrillation.
-This term should not be used however, if P waves can be clearly seen and the ventricular rate is < 150. - 3.
-This term can apply to a dysrhythmia with a rapid ventricular rate and narrow QRS complex, but no discernable P waves and the specific origin (atrial or junctional) is uncertain - 4.
-Often occurs in paroxysms--lasting minutes to hours - 5.
+Do not call rhythm SVT if P waves can be clearly seen and the ventricular rate is < 150.

+- This term can be used to name a dysrhythmia with a rapid ventricular rate and narrow QRS complex, but no discernable P waves and the specific origin (atrial or junctional) is uncertain. - 4.
+Often occurs in paroxysms--lasting minutes to hours.
 Paroxysmal is the term used to describe the sudden onset or cessation of a dysrhythmia and identification of the rhythm that preceded it.
-An SVT that starts or ends suddenly is called paroxysmal supraventricular tachycardia (PSVT) (Aehlert, 96).
+An SVT that starts or ends suddenly is called paroxysmal supraventricular tachycardia (PSVT).